BBC chief says renewed focus on core values lie ahead

 This triggered a police inquiry that has led to the arrest of 14 aging celebrities and show business figures from that era.

-The scandal was exacerbated by revelations of large severance payments to departing executives from the publicly funded BBC that were criticized by British parliament.
+The scandal was exacerbated by revelations of large severance payments to departing executives from the publicly funded BBC that were criticised by British parliament.

 “This will mean some hard choices and we’ll examine every penny and every pound,” he said.